AiyushKumar07/ai-pr-extension/README.md

 2. **Generate PR Content**
    - Click the AI PR Generator extension icon
    - Select your preferred AI model and provider (OpenAI or Gemini)
-   - Click "🚀 Generate PR"
+   - Click "🚀 Generate PR Description"
    - Wait for the AI to analyze your diff and generate content

 3. **Review and Submit**